MUDE-2025/GA2.1/report.md

 The case with diffusion ($K = 55$ m<sup>2</sup>/s) represents a propagated substance while it spreads in the river as time proceeds.
 So its shape becomes more smooth during its journey through the river and also takes the shape of a Gaussian bell curve.

-The Crank-Nicolson scheme seems to be able to reproduce this curve (see blue curve) because the mesh P&eacute;clet number = 0.64 is less than 2.
+The Crank-Nicolson scheme seems to be able to reproduce this curve (see blue curve) because the mesh P&eacute;clet number = $0.35 \times 100 / 55$ = 0.64 is less than 2.
 Also note that this scheme has no numerical diffusion so the smoothing is caused solely by physical diffusion.
 % solution_end